lwiest/Atari6502Assembler/readme.md

 * [Samples](#samples)
 * [Documentation](#documentation)

+## Quick Start

+I have prepared a runnable JAR file for you.

+**Prerequisites:**

+o You have Java SDK 5 (or higher) installed on your system.

+1. Download this project's ZIP file from GitHub.
+2. Extract the file `Atari6502Assembler.jar` from the ZIP file to a folder.
+3. Open a command prompt in this folder.
+4. Enter `java -jar Atari6502Assembler`. _(This runs Atari 6502 Assembler and lists command-line options.)//

 ## Getting Started

 **Prerequisites:** You have Java SDK 5 (or higher) installed on your system.

-Download the project ZIP file from GitHub and unzip it to a temporary folder ("root" folder).
+Download this project's ZIP file from GitHub and unzip it to a temporary folder ("root" folder).

 **To work with the Atari 6502 Assembler source code in your Eclipse IDE**, import the `Atari6502Assembler` project in your Eclipse IDE from the root folder, choosing as import source _General > Existing Projects into Workspace_.

-**To compile Atari 6502 Assembler into a convenient JAR file**, open a command prompt in the root folder and enter (Windows only, `%JAVA_HOME%` must point to the installation folder of your Java SDK):
+**To compile Atari 6502 Assembler into a convenient JAR file** (Windows only), open a command prompt in the root folder and enter (`%JAVA_HOME%` must point to the installation folder of your Java SDK):
 ```
 > makejar
 ```
 This produces the `Atari6502Assembler.jar` file.

-**Tip:** I added the `Atari6502Assembler.jar` file to this GitHub repository.

 **To run Atari 6502 Assembler and get command-line options**, enter
 ```